JohnRising/stackup/apps/docs/docs/packages/paymaster/scripts.md

 ### `balanceOf`

-Gets the current deposit balance for an account.
+Gets the current deposit balance for a `Paymaster Contract`.

 ```bash
 yarn run PackageName balanceOf